 Should I choose a fixed or variable energy tariff?

-Here we explain the differences between fixed rate and variable rate energy tariffs so you can decide.
+Here we explain how fixed and variable energy tariffs work, so you can make an informed choice.

 What is an energy tariff?